mbochenko/CopilotWorkshop/docs/00-setup.md

 3. **Expected Result**: MCP servers are configured and accessible

-**Note:** If MCP servers are not showing up, revisit the [MCP installation guide](https://github.com/anthropics/anthropic-quickstarts) and ensure configuration is correct in VS Code settings.
+**Note:** If MCP servers are not showing up, revisit the [MCP servers list](https://github.com/mcp) and ensure configuration is correct in VS Code settings.

 ---